alainrk/nrk/README.md

 - Extended constant pool via `OP_CONSTANT_LONG` allows for more than 256 constants
 - Memory management uses Flexible Array Members (FAM) for efficient string storage
 - Local variable handling uses direct stack slot access for performance
+- Constants are verified both at compile-time and runtime to prevent reassignment
 - Planned improvements:
   - Extend table support to other immutable objects besides strings as keys
   - Optimize compiler pointer indirections in critical paths